romilly/quick2wire-python-api/doc/getting-started-with-i2c.md

 Then we'll read the value of the chip's GPIO register by performing a transaction containing two operations: a write operation that tells the chip which register we want to read, and a read operation that reads a single byte from that register.
+To issue a read operation we must allocate a buffer (of type bytearray) for the data to be read into and use that buffer to create a i2c.reading_into operation.
+We only want to read a single byte, so we'll create a bytearray of size 1.

+        buf = bytearray(1)

         read_results = bus.transaction(
             i2c.writing_bytes(address, gpio_register),
-            i2c.reading(address, 1))

-The I2CMaster' transaction method returns a list of byte sequences, one for each read operation performed.
-Each result is an array of bytes read from the device.
-So the state of the GPIO pins is the first and only byte of the first and only byte sequence returned.

-        gpio_state = read_results[0][0]

-We finally print that in hexadecimal:
+            i2c.reading_into(address, buf))

+After the transaction has completed, we print out the state of the gpio_register, which has been read into the first and only byte in our byte buffer.

-        print("%02x" % gpio_state)
+        print("%02x" % buf[0])

 Putting it all together: